Does An Arbitration Agreement In A Home Purchase Contract Protect A Developer From A Personal Injury Lawsuit?

 The plaintiff filed a lawsuit against the defendant seeking compensation for her accident-related injuries.
 In response, the defendant moved to compel arbitration.
 The defense argued the plaintiff’s personal injury claims fell within the scope of the arbitration agreements referenced above.
 A trial judge granted the defense motion to compel arbitration as to the developer only.
 (The plaintiff named other defendants who were not parties to the arbitration agreement.)

 On appeal, however, the Fourth District held the developer was not entitled to arbitration on these facts.
 The appellate court held there was “no significant relationship between her claims against the developer and the Purchase Contract” for the house.
 To put it simply, the arbitration agreement only covered disputes arising from the construction of the plaintiff’s house.
 It did not broadly cover any possible legal claim the plaintiff might have against the defendant.
 In this case, her personal injury lawsuit had nothing to do with her house.
 Rather, they implicated the defendant’s duty to keep its roads “in a safe and reasonable manner for invitees and its duty to warn pedestrians and bicyclists using the incomplete roadways of unknown and inherent hazards.”

 Contact a Florida Accident Attorney Today

 Seeking compensation following an accident often requires victims to navigate a proverbial legal minefield.
 An experienced Boca Raton personal injury lawyer can help guide you through the process and advocate for your rights in court.
-So if you need to speak with an attorney, contact the Leifer Law Firm today to schedule a free consultation.
+So if you need to speak with an attorney, Contact Leifer & Ramirez today to schedule a free consultation.